 In addition to representing the injured and their families in the trial court, Matthew has experience with appellate matters in the Illinois Appellate Court, the Illinois Supreme Court, the Wisconsin Court of Appeals, the Court of Special Appeals of Maryland, the Seventh Circuit Court of Appeals, and the Supreme Court of the United States.

 Matthew originally hails from the western suburbs of Chicago where he grew up and attended high school.
 He received his bachelor's degree from Purdue University, earning a Certificate of Superior Achievement from the Department of History, before returning to Chicago to attend law school.

-Matthew graduated from The John Marshall Law School with his Juris Doctorate, as well as a Certificate in Trial Advocacy, which was awarded to less than 3% of graduating students.
-At The John Marshall Law School, he won the school-wide Dean Herzog Moot Court Competition.
+Matthew graduated from The John Marshall Law School (now known as the University of Illinois Chicago Law School) with his Juris Doctorate, as well as a Certificate in Trial Advocacy, which was awarded to less than 3% of graduating students.
+In law school, he won the school-wide Dean Herzog Moot Court Competition.
 In addition to winning the overall competition which included oral arguments, his legal brief was also recognized as the best written brief of the competition.
+During law school, he was also chosen from a select group to study abroad in the field of trial advocacy at The Honorable Society of the King's Inn in Dublin, Ireland.
 Supplementing his formal education during law school with practical experience, he clerked for the Cook County Public Defender's Office, as well as the Presiding Judge of the Fifth District of Cook County.

 Areas Of Practice